 In a 7-0 vote, council ultimately agreed to return to the original 15-year time frame for the clawback provision.

 Councilmen David Anderson, who is deployed to Afghanistan, and Bill Hare, were not at the meeting.

-Page 2 of 2 - In other actions, the city’s Legislative, Finance and Administration Committee earlier that night approved a resolution calling for action to fight gang activity in the city.
+In other actions, the city’s Legislative, Finance and Administration Committee earlier that night approved a resolution calling for action to fight gang activity in the city.
 The proposal was developed by the city’s Human Relations Commission.

 The committee also approved a change altering the commission’s meeting schedule, reducing it to five per year, and downsizing the commission’s membership from 15 to nine.
 The panel would be made up of two commissioners from each of the city’s four council districts, plus one at-large member.